Michael J. Matthews: Mayoralty

-After voters changed the form of government to directly elect mayors in 1981, Matthews was elected mayor on June 15, 1982, over James L. Usry.
-Leonetti and Matthews met privately on several occasions, usually at the apartment of Kenny Shapiro, a Philadelphia wheeler-dealer who was speculating in Atlantic City real estate and would be described by the New Jersey SCI as a Scarfo mob 'financier'.
+After voters changed the form of government to directly elect mayors in 1981, Matthews was elected mayor on June 15, 1982, over James L. Usry, a former school administrator.
+Matthews spent a fortune to get elected and then ran up enormous legal bills in a court battle over a recount.

-Both the New Jersey State Police and the FBI set up surveillance of his Seatex office on Atlantic Avenue in Ventnor City, a chemical blending and packaging company that operated around the block, from Scarf Inc. Frank Lentino, a former Teamster who had become a labor organizer for Bartenders Local 54 and Leonetti's conduit for Matthews, introduced him to James Biaco.
+Both the New Jersey State Police and the Federal Bureau of Investigation (FBI) set up surveillance of his Seatex office on Atlantic Avenue in Ventnor City, a chemical blending and packaging company that operated around the block, from Scarf Inc. Frank Lentino, a former Teamster who had become a labor organizer for Bartenders and Hotel Workers' Union Local 54 and Leonetti's conduit for Matthews, introduced him to James Biaco.
 Lentino and Biaco worked with Matthews to arrange the sale of a city-owned land zoned for casino development.
 Matthews was offered a hidden interest in the casino development that would follow his approval.
-Several different locations were used to meet with Matthews, including Shapiro's condominium at the Island House on Atlantic Avenue in Margate, New Jersey.
+Several different locations were used to meet with Matthews, including Shapiro's condominium at the Island House on Atlantic Avenue in Margate.
 Leonetti met with Matthews and others at Shapiro's condominium at least two different times.
-On one of those occasions, Leonetti met with Matthews, Shapiro, lawyer Robert Simone and Stanley Branche.
-Simone was an associate of the Scarfo Family and an attorney who represented Scarfo and Leonetti.
+On one of those occasions, Leonetti met with Matthews, Shapiro, lawyer Robert Simone, and Stanley Branche.
+Simone was an associate of the Scarfo family and an attorney who represented Scarfo and Leonetti.
 Branche was a Philadelphia businessman who was friendly with Simone.
 Branche was at the meeting to obtain Matthews' support for a grand prix auto race in Atlantic City.
-Leonetti was there to get Matthews to push for the sale of some city-owned property that Leonetti thought, at the time, might financially benefit him, Scarfo and members and associates of the Scarfo Family.
-As it turned out, the city-owned property was related to an FBI investigation that later resulted in the conviction of Matthews and Scarfo Family associate Frank Lentino.
+Leonetti was there to get Matthews to push for the sale of some city-owned property that Leonetti thought, at the time, might financially benefit him, Scarfo and members and associates of the Scarfo family.
+As it turned out, the city-owned property was related to an FBI investigation that later resulted in the conviction of Matthews and Lentino.

-On another occasion, Leonetti met with Matthews, Shapiro and a Scarfo Family associate named Arthur "Artie" Pelullo.
+On another occasion, Leonetti met with Matthews, Shapiro and a Scarfo family associate named Arthur "Artie" Pelullo.
 Leonetti arranged for the meeting because he wanted Pelullo to apologize to Matthews for threatening him.
-During 1982 or 1983, when the Scarfo Family was involved with Matthews, Pelullo asked Matthews to help him get some type of license so that his limousine company could operate in Atlantic City.
+During 1982 or 1983, when the Scarfo family was involved with Matthews, Pelullo asked Matthews to help him get some type of license so that his limousine company could operate in Atlantic City.
 When Pelullo was having trouble getting the license, he threatened to kill Matthews, who contacted Leonetti for help.
 Leonetti set up a meeting at Shapiro's condominium to settle the matter and made Pelullo apologize to Matthews.
 Leonetti also met Matthews at the Mars Restaurant, a bar and restaurant owned by Pelullo on South Street in Philadelphia.